Checking mechanical components and assemblies

 6. place products (both in and out of specification) in the correct location on completion of the inspection activities

-7. resolve any problems as they occur, within your level of responsibility
+7. resolve any issues as they occur, within your level of responsibility

 8. leave the work area in a safe and tidy condition on completion of the activities